 Please send my love and prayers to their family.

 A year later in August 2005, Philip and Anne's friend and neighbour Lesley wrote:

-I feel it is time for me to unsubscribe, because I only joined so that my friends PHILIP and ANNE HASTINGS could keep up to date with Hazle Ceramics.
+I feel it is time for me to unsubscribe, because I only joined so that my friends PHILLIP and ANNE HASTINGS could keep up to date with Hazle Ceramics.
 It has been some time now since their sad accident and I feel it's time for me to leave (I couldn't bring myself to do it before).
 Best regards to you all.

 Hazle emailed Lesley privately to thank her.

 Juliette, a member of our group, briefly attended the Collectors' Day in January 2005 and kindly donated a few ceramics for the charity auction.
 Having obtained special permission and after waiting for her cat 'sweetie pie' to recover from a car accident, early in 2006 she scattered Phillip and Anne's ashes on Table Mountain.
 This overlooks Cape Town and Table Bay in SW South Africa.

 Jannine, the daughter of Phillip's sister in South Africa, has recently read this thread with interest.
 She kindly sent us a photo of the Honger Hastings ceramic mentioned in the tribute above:

 |One of the personalised ceramics created for Phillip by Hazle Ceramics in 2001|